-The City's capital assets include land, buildings and improvements, intangibles, equipment, streets, sewer systems, lighting systems, traffic signals and other infrastructure.
-Capital assets for governmental activities totaled \$11,769,563 (net of accumulated depreciation/amortization) at June 30, 2020.
-Capital assets for business type activities totaled \$7,543,323 (net of accumulated depreciation/amortization) at June 30, 2020.
+The City's capital assets include land, buildings and improvements, intangibles, equipment, right-to-use lease assets, streets, sewer systems, lighting systems, traffic signals and other infrastructure.
+Capital assets for governmental activities totaled \$11,769,563 (net of accumulated depreciation/amortization) at June 30, 2022.
+Capital assets for business type activities totaled \$7,543,323 (net of accumulated depreciation/amortization) at June 30, 2022.
 See Note 3 to the financial statements for more information about the City's capital assets.

-The major capital outlays for governmental activities during the 2020year included construction of the Fire and Training Center and renovation of the Memorial Library building.
+The major capital outlays for governmental activities during the 2022 year included construction of the Fire and Training Center and renovation of the Memorial Library building.